Firesphere/silverstripe-newsmodule/README.md

 * RSS Feed, can be found under `http://yoursite.com/yournewspage/rss` (Note, it seems links in content are not parsed correctly in the RSS-entry builder!)
 * If you include and setup my [`Silverstripe Social`](https://github.com/Firesphere/silverstripe-social) you can make it auto-post new items to Twitter.
 * Tagging of items, shown grouped under `http://yoursite.com/yournewspage/tags` or a specific tag: `http://yoursite.com/tag/tag-urlsegment` where tag-urlsegment is the urlsegment of the tag, ofcourse.
+* Selectively disable comments on items, useful for when a commenting-war commences.
+Just disable for that specific item and you're set.

 ## Demo of frontend